dmcneill0711/Banning-The-Bortions/README.md

 <b>So What Do We Do?</b>
 <br>

-<p>In an attempt to do our part to stand up against this ruling, we decided to create an interactive map of the U.S. This map will provide useful information, such as:</p>
+<p>In an attempt to do our part to stand up against this ruling, we decided to create an informative, interactive map of the U.S. This map will provide useful information, such as:</p>
 <p>- The number of abortion clinics in each state. </p>
 <p>- What the new abortion laws of each state will be and how far into the pregnancy a person can obtain an abortion. </p>
 <p>- Abortion information from state to state throughout the years. </p>